 - The disposal has a switch that can be mounted onto the wall.

 - Some may think the machine is too noisy.

-If you like the idea of having a garbage disposal with additional features but you don’t want to spend quite as much money, this particular unit can give you everything you want and it still comes in at less than $100.
+If you like the idea of having garbage disposal with additional features, but you don’t want to spend quite as much money, this particular unit can give you everything you want, and it still comes in at less than $100.
 Many people are looking for a garbage disposal system that incorporates the maximum number of features without spending a lot of money.